raysworld/Xef2Mat/README.md

 It seems that this app only works on **x64** platforms in **debug** mode

 ### How-to-use:
+`git clone` and then bulid the repo with Visual Studio 2013 or later, or download the binary from [here](https://github.com/raysworld/Xef2Mat/releases/download/v0.2/xef2mat_dbg_x64.7z).

 ##### Run with GUI

 Simply run xef2mat.exe, select the .xef file by clicking on the 'select' button.
 The output files will be at the same folder of the app.